 Iowa led 10-0 at halftime thanks to a Damon Bullock touchdown run.
 Northwestern came back with a Kain Colter TD pass and a Jeff Budzien field goal to tie it.
-At the end of the 4th quarter Iowa was threatening, but a Chi Chi Ariguzo interception ended the threat.
+At the end of the fourth quarter Iowa was close to scoring, but a Chi Chi Ariguzo interception ended the threat.
 In overtime, Jake Rudock hit C.J.
-Fiedorowicz with an eight yard touchdown pass to put Iowa up, and then Louis Trinca-Pasat sacked Colter on fourth down to end the game.
+Fiedorowicz with an eight-yard touchdown pass to put Iowa up, and then Louis Trinca-Pasat sacked Colter on fourth down to end the game.

-Northwestern is in the middle of a scoring drought: though Stephen Buckley ran well (17 carries for 99 yards) the passing game is downright sickly.
+Northwestern is in the middle of a scoring drought.
+Though Stephen Buckley ran well (17 carries for 99 yards) the passing game is downright sickly.
 The Wildcats were shut out in the first half for the first time since 2007 and have scored only three touchdowns in the last 189 minutes of game time, with no end to the futility in sight.
-From #16 and leading Ohio State in the 4th quarter to winless in conference, Northwestern is in jeopardy of a losing season unless it beats #24 Nebraska next week.
+From No. 16 and leading Ohio State in the 4th quarter to winless in conference, Northwestern is in jeopardy of a losing season unless it beats No. 24 Nebraska next week.
 You know, maybe the wrong Illinois schools are in the Big Ten:

 Illinois schools in the B1G: Northwestern 0-4; Illinois 0-3; Northern Illinois 2-0— Tom Fornelli (@TomFornelli) October 26, 2013